icebearfriend/Quickrundown/README.md

 *NOTE:* New or updated processes will not show characterization by **qrd** until you complete the next step

-### 5) Reload *Quickrundown.cna* via the script console
+### 5) Reload *quickrundown.cna* via the script console

-The processes you have researched are written to the *Quickrundown.cna* file, yes.
+The processes you have researched are written to the *quickrundown.cna* file, yes.
 However, they are not loaded into memory within Cobaltstrike just yet.
 Go to the *Script Console* within Cobaltstrike and reload the script

 ![alt text](https://raw.githubusercontent.com/1c3be4r/stash/master/step5.png "Step 5")